tendermint/tendermint/docs/architecture/adr-073-libp2p.md

   peer and networking level.
 However, Tendermint should be innovating primarily at the consensus layer, and libp2p does not preclude optimization or development in the peer layer.

+- Libp2p is a large dependency and Tendermint would become dependent upon Protocol Labs' release cycle and prioritization for bug fixes.
+If this proves onerous, it's possible to maintain a vendor fork of relevant components as needed.

 ### Neutral